gazpachu/joanmira/pages/blog/2016-02-10---build-a-social-website-aggregator-using-meteor/index.md

     }
 ```

 You can try to add a few URLs and then reload the page.
-They new ones should remain there.
+The new ones should remain there.
 If you want to reset the DB, just type in the terminal meteor reset.

 ### Part 8.
 User authentication

-There two Meteor packages that take care of user registration and authentication.
+Two Meteor packages take care of user registration and authentication.
 To install them type this in the terminal:

 `meteor add accounts-ui accounts-password`

-And then add the following partial to the navbar (beside the Site Ace title):
+And then add the following partial to the navbar (besides the Site Ace title):

 `{{> loginButtons }}`